godotengine/godot-docs/classes/class_gradient.rst

 - |void| **set_interpolation_color_space**\ (\ value\: :ref:`ColorSpace<enum_Gradient_ColorSpace>`\ )
 - :ref:`ColorSpace<enum_Gradient_ColorSpace>` **get_interpolation_color_space**\ (\ )

 The color space used to interpolate between points of the gradient.
 It does not affect the returned colors, which will always be in sRGB space.
-See :ref:`ColorSpace<enum_Gradient_ColorSpace>` for available modes.

 \ **Note:** This setting has no effect when :ref:`interpolation_mode<class_Gradient_property_interpolation_mode>` is set to :ref:`GRADIENT_INTERPOLATE_CONSTANT<class_Gradient_constant_GRADIENT_INTERPOLATE_CONSTANT>`.